motogoatUK/DPST-Vinyl-Records/README.md

 Github at the end of project:
 ![Github at the end][github2]

-@copy 2022 Simon D. Thornes AMBCS
+&copy; 2022 Simon D. Thornes AMBCS